Madu-J/gamebox/README.md

 2. `heroku/nodejs`

 ### Second step
 - Click on deploy at the top left side and select github to connect to github.
-Confirm your connection to github and search for the github repository name, click connect to link up the Heroku app creacted ealier with the repository.
+Confirm your connection and search for the github repository name, click connect to link up the Heroku app earlier creacted with the repository.
 - Choose either automatic deploy or manual.
 I used manual which is deploy branch.
 - Allow the app to build until it shows successfully then click view and it takes me to my live deployed link.

+### Credit
+- Bro Code Youtube Channel